-Federal withheld income and FICA taxes (employer and employee portion).
+Federal withheld income and FICA taxes

-- 1. Employers are classified as either monthly depositors or semiweekly depositors.
+- 1. Employers are classified as either monthly depositors or semiweekly depositors for determining when to deposit these taxes after a tax liability arises.
 All new employers are monthly depositors in the year in which they become employers.
 Monthly depositors must deposit federal withholding and employment taxes on wages during a calendar month by the 15th day of the following month.
-Deposits are made with a federal tax deposit coupon at an authorized financial institution or federal reserve bank. - 2. \$1,000 Exception.
-If at the end of the calendar quarter your total accumulated employer taxes are less than \$1,000, you may pay the taxes when you file Form 941, Employers Quarterly Federal Tax Return.
+Effective January 1, 2011, the Internal Revenue Service requires employers to use electronic funds transfer to make all federal tax deposits. - 2. \$2,500 Exception.
+If for the current quarter or preceding quarter your total accumulated employer taxes are less than \$2,500, you may pay the taxes when you file Form 941, Employers Quarterly Federal Tax Return.
+See Publication 15 for specific details.